English as a Second Language (ESL) Credit Program (College Preparation)

 - Language laboratory workin state-of-the-art digital language lab.

-All students entering Atlantic Cape degree programs take either a Placement Test or ESOL test.
-If you have been educated in the USA since the 8th grade and have graduated or expect to graduate from an American high school, you are exempt from the ESL Test and should make an appointment to take the Placement Test at (609)343-5099, or (609)463-4774.
+All students entering Atlantic Cape degree programs take either a Placement Test or ESL test.
+If you have attended four years of high school in the United States and will graduate from an American high school, you are exempt from the ESL Test and should make an appointment to take the Placement Test (ACCUPLACER) at (609)343-5099, or (609)463-4774.
 A final high school transcript is required.
-If you entered the American school system after 8th grade, you may be exempt from the Test based on an interview with the Chairperson of the ESL Department, (609)343-4881, or (609)463-4774, ext 4881.
+If you have not attended four years of high school within the United States and will not graduate from an American high school, you may be exempt from the Test based on an interview with the English & English as a Second Language Area Coordinator.
+Please call (609)343-4881, or (609)463-4774, ext 4881 for additional information.

 The cost of classes is based on a per-credit rate, most classes are 3-6 credits.